adgellida/ubuntupackages/ReadMe.md

 Right now is in command line interface.
 Alpha version.

-On the next months a graphical interface will be released.
+On the next "years" (due to no time disponibiliy) a graphical interface will be released.

 Compatible with any Debian based system:

-Ubuntu, Xubuntu, Ubuntu Mate Remix, Linux Mint Mate, Kubuntu, Lubuntu, Kylin, Edubuntu...
+Ubuntu, Xubuntu, Ubuntu Mate, Linux Mint, Kubuntu, Lubuntu, Ubuntu Kylin, Edubuntu...

-Designed for 14.04 (it has a few 14.10 lines commented by now).
+Designed for 14.10.

 Instructions
 =============================================